ElishebaW/100-days-of-code/r1-log.md

 ##R1D14

 Learned about the basics of web development such as the internet, HTTP and Domain Name Servers , and completed a few challenges on HackerRank.
 1h

+##R1D15

+Did more reading about web development including the skills and technology required and hosting options.
+Completed more JavaScript HackerRank challenges.
+1h